 - Add the tomatoes, cilantro, lime juice, and sea salt and stir until heated through, about 30 seconds.

-- Garnish with guacamole, hot pepper, and cilantro leaves, if desired.
-Serve immediately from the skillet.
+- Garnish with guacamole, hot pepper, and cilantro leaves, if desired, and serve immediately from the skillet.
 Or keep garnishes separate, chill the meal, then reheat and garnish for a quick lunch or dinner.